adlrocha/go-fil-markets/docs/rfcs/zkcp.md

-# State machine designs

-## Baseline ZKCP
+# Baseline ZKCP
-ZKCP for the full data without payment channels.
+ZKCP for the full data.
+The payment channel is required to perform the hash-lock transaction in Filecoin.
+* Client creates payment channel with enough funds for the payment.
+* Opens pull-data channel with the provider storing the content.
+* The provider sends the data and the proofs.
+* Client sends a hash-locked voucher with the funds for the payment.
+* To redeem the voucher the provider needs to expose the key.

 **Implementation requirements:**
 * Building the right proofs for the data to send them through data channel.